Connect via the Serial Port

 Step 2: Check Connectivity

-After the data connection to the Bluetooth Classic device has been configured in Step 1, everything else should be automatic.
+After the data connection to the serial port device has been configured in Step 1, everything else should be automatic.
 To check, open the main menu and navigate to the “Information” menu.
 If the entry “Traffic Receiver” is highlighted in green, then Enroute Flight Navigation has already found the traffic receiver and has connected to it.
 Congratulations, you are done!

 If the entry “Traffic Receiver” is not highlighted in green, then something has gone wrong.
 Open the main menu and go to “Information/Traffic Receiver”.
 Make sure that your device is in discoverable mode and use the button “Reconnect”.
 Failing that, you are out of luck.